OReX: Object Reconstruction from Planar Cross-sections Using Neural Fields: Method

 \subsection{Input Sampling}

-Regularly or randomly sampling the input planes for training yields inaccurate and overly smooth results (see Figure~\ref{fig:basic-nerf}).
-Instead, we define three types of relevant point distributions to sample from, as depicted in Figure~\ref{fig:sampling_method}: \begin{enumerate} \item We bound the reconstructed volume by the 3D convex hull of all the input contours, and scale it up by $5\%$.
-We then sample it uniformly, and all the sampled points get ``outside'' labels. \item We compute the bounding box (aligned to the principal axes) of the contours in each plane, and sample it with uniform distribution. \item Importantly, most samples should be taken from the boundary's vicinity, as this is the region where accuracy matters most.
-To do this we sample every contour edge evenly, and further sample for each of these points off-surface points of varying distance.
-Off-surface locations are found by moving away from the contour on the plane (i.e., by adding the direction that is both orthogonal to the plane normal, and the contour tangent).
-Similarly, we sample on-plane off-surface points in a circle around each vertex. \end{enumerate}
+Regularly or randomly sampling the input planes for training yields inaccurate and overly smooth results (see Fig.~\ref{fig:basic-nerf}).
+Instead, we define three types of relevant point distributions to sample from, as depicted in Fig.~\ref{fig:sampling_method}: \begin{enumerate} \item We bound the reconstructed volume by the 3D convex hull of all the input contours, and scale it up by $5\%$.
+We consequently sample it uniformly, where the sampled points are all outside. \item We compute the bounding box (aligned to the principal axes) of the contours in each plane, and sample it with uniform distribution. \item Most samples are taken around the boundaries of the contours, as these are the regions where accuracy matters most.
+We then sample every contour edge evenly, and further add off-surface points of varying distances for each edge sample.
+Off-surface locations are found by moving away from the contour on the plane (i.e., in the direction of the plane normal).
+We further sample off-surface points in a circle around each vertex. \end{enumerate}

-Each sampling point $x_i$ is matched with a label $Y_i$ according to the information on the slice, and the pairs $\{x_i,Y_i\}$ constitute the input to our training.
-See supplementary material for hyperparameters definition and values.
+Each sampling point $x_i$ is matched with a label $Y_i$ according to its position on the slice, and the pairs $\{x_i,Y_i\}$ constitute the input to our training.
+See supplementary material for the relevant hyperparameters.

-\textbf{Frequency-Oriented Sampling.} In order to encourage better high-frequency learning, we sample the $3^{rd}$ type of points around a set of varying distances, from $0.1\%$ of the total size away from the contours to three orders of magnitude closer.
+\textbf{Frequency-Oriented Sampling.} In order to encourage better high-frequency learning, we sample the $3^{rd}$ type of points around a set of varying distances, from $0.1\%$ of the bounding box away from the contours to three orders of magnitude closer.
 In every epoch, we only use points sampled around three consecutive distance ranges.
 For early training iterations, we use the three largest distances, since further away points translate to lower frequency information about the shape.
-As the training progresses, and the lower frequencies are assumed to stabilize, we expose to the network to points that grow closer and closer to the actual contour, thus focusing the learning process on higher and higher frequencies (see Figure~\ref{fig:no-refinment}).
-See the Supplementary Material for more details and exact scheduling.
+As the training progresses, and the lower frequencies are assumed to stabilize, we train with points that grow closer and closer to the actual contour, thus focusing the learning process on higher and higher frequencies (see Fig.~\ref{fig:no-refinment}).
+See supplementary material for more details and exact scheduling.